daniel-norris/coding_blog/modular_design.md

 All of this combined with the Atomic Design model has enabled me to write cleaner, [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)(er?) code by the end of week two that was unrecognisable from the stuff I was creating in the first.
 All in less time too!

 It got me to thinking about an early lecture I watched by [David Malan](https://cs.harvard.edu/malan/bio/) on Harvard's CS50x - if you haven't watched it then I 100% recommend it - where he referred to the layers upon layers of abstraction we now experience as Developers which enable us to develop solutions faster, more efficiently and effectively.

-As the result of us standing on the "shoulders of giants" that came before us.
+He referred to this advantage as the result of standing on the "shoulders of giants" (or more accurately Developers) that came before us.

+One thing I know for certain, I'm just glad I have a process now to follow for starting my projects.

 [^1]: https://www.independent.co.uk/arts-entertainment/films/news/this-is-how-long-andy-s-tunnel-was-in-the-shawshank-redemption-a6874701.html